0lalekan/Verifi_App/Readme.md

 ### Simulate Cloning
 Manufacturers can set a "Max Scan Limit" for a batch.
 If that limit is exceeded by consumers, the system flags the batch as "Suspicious."

+### Regulator Actions
+Log in as a Regulator to access the Entities tab.
+Try "Suspending" a manufacturer or "Revoking" a license to see how it immediately impacts their access and product status.

 ## Contributing